Visit the Isle of Portland wild, natural and beautiful

-As well as catering for skilled sailors, the academy run fab lessons for beginners so why not give it a go yourself and skim across the waters that saw Ben Ainslie become the most decorated sailor in Olympic history!
+As well as catering for skilled sailors the academy run lessons for beginners, so why not give it a go yourself and skim across the waters that saw Ben Ainslie become the most decorated sailor in Olympic history!

-A short trip up to the north of the island, will take you to the Olympic rings, one of the best viewpoints on the island.
+A short trip up to the north of the island near The Heights Hotel will take you to the Olympic rings, one of the best viewpoints on the island.
 Wait until the sun is setting and the rings become the foreground to the most spectacular view of Chesil Beach.
 If you’re looking for your next Instagram snap, it’s here!

 Portland's Food and Drink